-TTM can be used for all types of commercial real estate, as every property has a theoretical 12-month of financial statements.
+Trailing twelve months can be used for all types of commercial real estate, as every property has a theoretical 12 months of financial statements.
 Those statements may differ based on property type, and they might contain “not applicable” or “null” for new and/or dormant properties.

-However, the trailing 12-month period is much more often used for certain types of properties.
+The trailing 12-month period is much more often used for certain types of properties, however.
 While raw land should have a theoretical TTM, the statements would provide virtually no valuable information.
 Statements are much more important for multifamily property.

 Multifamily properties are where TTM is most often used.
 These properties frequently have 12-month leases, and the previous 12 months’ financials could reveal a lot about a property.